tsavina/openvino/docs/articles_en/openvino_workflow/llms_intro.rst

 **Quick Start Example**

 Here is a quick example of how to run a Llama2 model using OpenVINO optimizations for CPU.
-First, set up a Python virtual environment for OpenVINO by following the OpenVINO Installation Instructions.
+First, set up a Python virtual environment for OpenVINO by following the :doc:`Install OpenVINO PIP <openvino_docs_install_guides_overview>` Instructions.

 Once the environment is created and activated, install Optimum Intel, OpenVINO, NNCF and their dependencies in a Python environment by issuing:

 .. code-block:: python

     pip install optimum[openvino,nncf]

 Run the code shown below to download an LLM from Hugging Face, convert it to OpenVINO IR format, and run text generation on an input prompt.

 .. code-block:: python